kean/articles/2019-09-25-regex-matcher.markdown

 The first one uses backtracking.
 It offers some powerful features, like [backreferences](https://docs.microsoft.com/en-us/dotnet/standard/base-types/backreference-constructs-in-regular-expressions), at the expense of potentially exponential time complexity.
 Similar algorithm can be found in [.NET](https://docs.microsoft.com/en-us/dotnet/standard/base-types/backtracking-in-regular-expressions) and other platforms.

 The second one guarantees linear time complexity to the length of the input string.
 It is useful when you want to be able to handle regular expression from untrusted users.
-One of the available implementations is [RE2](https://github.com/google/re2) created by Google.

 You can find many different names and descriptions of both of these algorithms.
 I will present them from a slightly different angle, taking some ideas from graph algorithms.
 I find this approach more compelling and hope it doesn't add to confusion.